 The Young Explorers safari is a specially designed safari which offers families the opportunity to discover the wonders of the African wilderness – together.
 One of the special attractions of this safari is its exclusivity.
 Each family has the use of the Footsteps Camp a private six-bedded camp, a professional guide, personal chef, waiter, housekeeper and dedicated Mokoro guides.
 It literally allows guests to explore the bush at their leisure, while never losing sight of the fact that being in the wilderness is also about having fun!

-The Young Explorers family safari is based at the Footsteps Camp within the Shinde private concession This comfortable private camp which accommodates guests in three specially designed, twin-bedded, Meru tents complete with sewn-in floors.
+The Young Explorers family safari is based at the Footsteps Camp within the Shinde private concession.
+This comfortable private camp accommodates guests in three specially designed, twin-bedded, Meru tents complete with sewn-in floors.
 One of the three tents has an additional bedroom converting it into a family tent that sleeps five.
-Each tent has its own newly refurbished en-suit bathroom including wash basin, porcelain flush toilet and bush shower, even a daily laundry service.
+Each tent has its own newly refurbished en-suite bathroom including wash basin, porcelain flush toilet and bush shower, even a daily laundry service.
 The ‘bush kitchen’ is run by our chef and prepares menus to whet all appetites.

 A selection of activities are planned with the whole family in mind.
 Parents can enjoy some peace and quiet whilst our expertly trained Young Explorers guide entertains the children with a multitude of activities to suite all ages.

 Activities are designed to be both educational and inspiring, and the time spent at the Young Explorers camp is sure to leave a lasting impression and fond memories in the minds of all the family.